 The Zonta Club of Traverse City works to advance the status of women worldwide through service and advocacy.
 LEARN MORE about Zonta Club Scholarships and Awards.

-Would you like to request a community based scholarship be added to our list?
-Email Alison Metiva, Director of Community Relations.
+Would you like to add a community scholarship to our list?
+Email Gina Thornbury, our Senior Community Impact Manager.